-The College of Science and Technology

-Daniel McCarthy, Dean

-The College of Science and Technology is composed of the Department of the Departments of Biological Science, Chemistry and Physics, Computer Science and Industrial Technology, and Mathematics.

-PURPOSE

-The College of Science and Technology offers a variety of courses and curricula designed to provide students with and in depth knowledge of modern topics in the sciences, mathematics, and technology.
+The College of Science and Technology offers a variety of courses and curricula designed to provide students with an in depth knowledge of modern topics in the sciences, mathematics, and technology.
 In addition, we aim to develop our students' intellectual and creative abilities, that are necessary for success in the scientific and technological disciplines, by offering challenging out of classroom experiences, such as supervised research.
 Successful graduates can expect to be competitive nationally for admission to graduate or professional programs, and will also be competitive for employment in the scientific and technical disciplines.

 GRADUATION REQUIREMENTS

 In order to obtain a baccalaureate degree in the College of Science and Technology a student must successfully complete three sets of academic requirements: University requirements, College of Science and Technology requirements, and departmental requirements.

 University Requirements: The University requirements are listed elsewhere in the General Catalogue.

-College of Science and Technology Requirements in Curricula offered in the following departments: Biological Science, Chemistry and Physics, Computer Science and Industrial Technology, and Mathematics.
+College of Science and Technology Requirements in Curricula offered in the following departments:

+Biological Science, Chemistry and Physics, Computer Science and Industrial Technology, and Mathematics.

 ASSOCIATE DEGREE

+ASSOCIATE DEGREE

-The College Requirements are:
+The C Colleg e Requirements are:

-- 1. A minimum of sixty-one (61) semester hours
+1. A minimum of sixty-one (61) semester hours

-- 2. Completion of 15 semester hours of General Education requirements to include:
+2. Completion of 15 semester hours of General Education requirements to include:

+A. Mathematics 161 and 162 or 241 6 hours

+B. English Composition 6 hours

-- C. Social/Behavioral Sciences 3 hours
+C. Social/Behavioral Sciences 3 hours

 BACCALAUREATE DEGREE

-The College Requirements are:
+The C Colleg e Requirements are:

-- 1. A minimum of one hundred twenty (120) semester hours - 2.
-Completion of the following General Education requirements:
+1. A minimum of one hundred twenty (120) semester hours

+2. Completion of the following General Education requirements:

 A. English

+(1) Composition 6 hours

+(2) Literature 3 hours

+B. Mathematics (must be at a level no less than Mathematics 155) 6 hours

+C. Computer Literacy 0-3 hours

-- D. Science (Eight of the hours must be in a two-semester sequence.)
+D. Science (Eight of the hours must be in a two-semester sequence.)

+(1) Biological 4-8 hours

+(2) Physical 4-8 hours

+(3) Biological or Physical 3 hours

+E. Arts 3 hours

-- (1) Music
+(1) Music

-Arts

-- (2) Visual Arts
+(2) Visual Arts

-- (3) Dance
+(3) Dance

-- (4) Theatre
+(4) Theatre

-F. Humanities 1
+F. Humanities

 (1) History 3 hours

-(2) English or Communication 3 hours
+(2) English or Communication

-(3) Elective (must be selected from foreign language (including mythology),
+(3) Elective (must be selected from foreign language (including mythology) ),

-philosophy, history, speech communication, or English) 2 3 hours
+philosophy, history, speech communication, or English) 3 hours

+G. Social Science (must be selected from economics, geography, anthropology,

+psychology, sociology, or political science) 6 hours

-- 3. Completion of a major and a minor, if required, as prescribed by the department concerned.
+3. Completion of a major and a minor, if required, as prescribed by the department co ncerned.

-DEPARTMENTAL/PROGRAM REQUIREMENTS: